rorywalsh/cabbage/Docs/markdown/macros_and_reserved_channels.md

 **KEY_DOWN** Returns 1 a key-down event, and 0 for a key-up event.

+**KEY_MODIFIERS** Returns a string with a list of current modifiers, i.e, Shift Ctrl Alt Command

 Cabbage also set the host type, which can be retrieved using the following channels.